oskarvh/ComSciCalculator/README.md

 Ideally the operator should support fixed and floating point, along with signed and unsigned integer formats.
 But if for some reason this is impossible, then the function must return ```format_not_supported```

+## Test coverage
+The ```software/test_coverage.sh``` script will run a gcov analysis of the two main library files: ```comscicalc.c``` and ```comscicalc_operators.c``` when running the test suite in order to see what the code coverage is during the tests.
+This should ideally be close to 100% as it would indicate the code coverage is complete.

+Running this script will make a temporary folder under software called test_coverage, where the build files, gcov files and copies of the source files are stored.

+Moreover, the script will print the code coverage for the two files being analyzed.

+To check which lines are being covered, run the ```test_coverage.sh``` script, go into the test_coverage directory and take a look in the ```*.c.gcov``` files.
+Each line with a ```#####``` mark has not been executed.

+With that information, additional tests can be added to the test suite to ensure as good test coverage as possible.

 ## Developer log.
 **March 6, 2023**